-The contractor will have on-hand a sufficient quantity of appropriate and compatible ammunition to provide to all security guards, including part-time and reserve guards with forty (40) rounds each.
+The contractor will have on-hand a sufficient quantity of appropriate and compatible 9mm hollow-point, 115 grain ammunition to provide to all security guards, including part-time and reserve guards with forty-six (46) rounds each.
 In addition, the Contractor shall have on-hand or immediately obtainable an adequate quantity to meet the ammunition requirements for training and qualifications.